 The stock assessment includes data from both state (0 - 3 miles from shore) and federal waters (3 - 200 miles from shore).
-Amendment 7 to the Interstate Fishery Management Plan, approved in May 2022, sets the management program for striped bass.
-Amendment 7 implements a number of changes to improve management of the species and rebuild the stock, including establishing a more conservative recruitment trigger and requiring the 2022 stock assessment's rebuilding projections to conservatively account for the possibility of future low recruitment.
+Amendment 7 to the Interstate Fishery Management Plan, approved in May 2022, and its Addenda I-II set the management program for striped bass.
+Amendment 7 implements a number of changes to improve management of the species and rebuild the stock, including establishing a more conservative recruitment trigger and requiring the 2024 stock assessment's rebuilding projections to conservatively account for the possibility of future low recruitment.
 Amendment 7 also builds on the mandatory circle hook provision by implementing additional measures intended to increase the chance of survival after a striped bass is released alive in the recreational fishery.
+Addendum II to Amendment 7, approved in January 2024, implemented recreational and commercial measures to reduce fishing mortality in 2024 and support stock rebuilding.
+The striped bass stock is currently under a rebuilding plan with a 2029 rebuilding deadline.